agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/02-basics/logical-expressions/lesson.md

 ## If statement

-Logical expressions become useful when combined with `if` statement.
+Logical expressions become useful when combined with the `if` statement.
 This statement allows us to execute a block of code only if a condition is true:

 ```motoko